After image colors are involuntary.

 Notice when the cyan chip disappears there is no change of hue to the

-Colors taught today as the basic color wheel,
+Colors taught today as the basic color wheel are wrong,

 The basic color wheel taught today is wrong.